amiralikh/webapaint/README.md

 ## About Laravel

-this project develop by Laravel 10.5 and mySQL also this project does not have any UI or login/register. it's just technical test project and authentication is not required but for middleware and basic authentication by default i use sanctum.
+this project develop by Laravel 10.5 , mySQL , php 8.1
+also this project does not have any UI or login/register. it's just technical test project and authentication is not required but for middleware and basic authentication by default i use sanctum.

 ## Installation
 - clone project
 - cp .env.example and rename as .env
 - enter database connections details
+- `composer install`
 - `php artisan key:generate`
 - `php artisan migrate`
 - `php artisan db:seed` -- this step is optional only if you want seeding your database use it